singhharsh1708/smart-campus-issue-reporting/readme.md

 ## 📸 Screenshots

-Screenshots of the application are available in the `/screenshots` folder:
+Screenshots of the application can be found in the `/screenshots` folder:

 * Login & Registration
 * Student Issue Submission